Duranki (manga)

+Plot

+Created from the blood of two gods at the Fountain of Karia, the unique child Usumgal was neither god nor human, and neither male nor female.
+Raised by an elderly couple on Mount Nisir, Usumgal grew into a clever youth, demonstrating great ingenuity by inventing an irrigation system and a powerful stone launcher.
+This weapon impressed Kirta, the prince of the hidden Hurrian village of Tase, leading to a friendship between the two and the beginning of a joint companionship.

 Production

 Hakusensha announced Duranki in 2019, stating the manga would launch in the inaugural issue of Young Animal Zero, with two chapters, totaling 64 pages.

-The announcement received negative attention from fans of Miura's Berserk series, worrying that this new manga will only distract and further delay Berserk.
+The announcement received negative attention from fans of Miura's Berserk series, worrying that this new manga would only distract and further delay Berserk.
 In response, Miura gave an interview where he clarified that his involvement in Duranki would be relatively minimal and not impede the progress of Berserk.
 Based on suggestions from Hakusensha, Miura served as the "director" of the project, drawing the storyboards and rough copies for each installment while his assistants at Studio Gaga do the majority of the work, including the inking.
 Based on the success of strong female characters in works like Frozen and Mad Max: Fury Road, Miura saw an androgynous lead character as the next step and decided to "throw a stone at it" with this story.

 Miura died of aortic dissection on May 6, 2021.
 In September of the same year, Hakusensha announced that the manga had ended, after consideration and discussions between the editors and Studio Gaga.